python/cpython/Doc/library/re.rst

 ``(?aiLmsux)``
    (One or more letters from the set ``'a'``, ``'i'``, ``'L'``, ``'m'``, ``'s'``, ``'u'``, ``'x'``.)
-The group matches the empty string; the letters set the corresponding flags: :const:`re.a` (ASCII-only matching), :const:`re.I` (ignore case), :const:`re.L` (locale dependent), :const:`re.M` (multi-line), :const:`re.S` (dot matches all), and :const:`re.X` (verbose), for the entire regular expression.
+The group matches the empty string; the letters set the corresponding flags: :const:`re.A` (ASCII-only matching), :const:`re.I` (ignore case), :const:`re.L` (locale dependent), :const:`re.M` (multi-line), :const:`re.S` (dot matches all), and :const:`re.X` (verbose), for the entire regular expression.
 (The